unkyulee/micro-journal/micro-journal-rev-4-revamp/story.md

 <img src="./images/012.jpg" width="400" />

 And honestly?
 It surprised me.
 The display is barely an inch, but it's sharp, high resolution, and very readable.
 Small enough that you get pulled into it.
 I could see what I was typing, fix typos, and trust that everything was being captured.
 I ended up writing way more text than I expected.
-Seeing my micro journal software running on that tiny screen was incredibly satisfying.
+Seeing my micro journal software running on that really tiny screen was incredibly satisfying.

 Not claiming this is the "best" screen size for writing.
 It's definitely a constraint.
 But I wanted to explore what kind of feeling emerges when you push the limits this far.
 Here's a review from Hook—someone else willing to give it a fair try: